 1963 – President John F. Kennedy assassinated.

 1964 - Moving day from the old to the new campus was August 16.
 First classes were held on the new campus, September 17 in Scarborough Hall.
-This was a big year for the college with the completion and opening of all new dorms, Burpee Center, the gym, and the infirmary (Lang).
+This was a big year for the institution with the completion and opening of all new dorms, Burpee Center, the gym, and the infirmary (Lang).

 1968 - Old campus demolished (March) marking end of an era.
 New library (Colman) opened.

 1974 - Sears Tower, at the time the world’s tallest building, opened in Chicago.